haumacher/disposable-email-domains/HEURISTICS.md

 ### Users creating temporary e-mail addresses from real e-mail providers

-Of cause, users can simple create a new e-mail address from a free e-mail provider, use this e-mail for registration and then simply forget the address.
+Of cause, users can simply create a new e-mail address from a free e-mail provider, use this e-mail for registration and then forget the address.
-There is no means against that, too.
+There is no means against that, of cause.

 ## Detecting dead domains